RabbitSnore/rma-exploration/README.md

 This repository contains the supplemental material and analysis scripts for a project re-examining data from rape myth acceptance scales.

+A preprint for the present project is available here: https://psyarxiv.com/x5jr3

 ## Data

 Data from the following papers and data sets have been used: